KyloIO/kylo-docs/how-to-guides/ConfigureNiFiWithSSL.rst

 ..

-    This will generate 1 client cert and password file along with a server keystore and trust store:
+    This will generate one client cert and password file along with a server keystore and trust store:

     |image2|